The discussion in this section describes how to use

 indicate a problem with a table:

-Note that error 135 (no more room in record file) and error 136
+Error 135 (no more room in record file) and error 136 (no more

-(no more room in index file) are not errors that can be fixed by
+room in index file) are not errors that can be fixed by a simple

 AVG_ROW_LENGTH table option values:

 ALTER TABLE tbl_name MAX_ROWS=xxx AVG_ROW_LENGTH=yyy;

 If you do not know the current table option values, use

 SHOW CREATE TABLE.